Peanut Butter and Jelly Gooey Bars

 The sweetened condensed milk got whisked with some seedless strawberry jam.
 Why it’s purple?
 I don’t know.
 But you could use grape or blackberry, or use jam or jelly.
 Whatever you have on hand works great!

-I wanted to use peanut butter chips in this, but realized I was out half way through making them, so I used white chocolate chips.
-I wrote the recipe to reflect either addition.
+I wanted to use peanut butter chips in this, but realized I was out half way through making them, so I used white chocolate chips and wrote the recipe to reflect either addition.
 I know that some of you can’t get peanut butter chips, so use what you have on hand!

-I think these are my favorite gooey bar so far.
-I brought these to a PTC meeting and everyone loved them.
-I can attest that I ate way too many of them myself.
+These are my favorite gooey bar so far.
+I brought these to a PTC meeting and everyone loved them and can attest that I ate way too many of them myself.
 I’d meant to freeze some for the actual start of school.
 Yeah, that didn’t happen.

 It just means I’ll have to make them again!
 Or, at least, another version.